Regulated Canadian Immigration Consultants (RCIC)

 Be careful When Hiring An “Immigration Consultant”

-There are many individuals in Canada and abroad that claim to be Immigration Consultants, but are not recognized by the ICCRC or Citizenship and Immigration Canada.
+There are many individuals in Canada and abroad that claim to be authorized to help with immigration.
+However, many are not recognized by the ICCRC or Citizenship and Immigration Canada.
 In recent years, the government of Canada has been somewhat successful in rooting out many of these unscrupulous practitioners, but unfortunately many still remain.
 Therefore, it is extremely important for individuals to investigate and identify those whom they are hiring as recognized by ICCRC and Citizenship and Immigration Canada as “authorized” representatives.
 They need to be a Regulated Canadian Immigration Consultant.
 The Canadian government has a website to learn if your immigration consultant is authorized.

 Immigration Help You Can Trust!

-At the Kahane Law Office, not only do we have Immigration Lawyers and Regulated Canadian Immigration Consultants on our team; we also have former Citizenship and Immigration Canada Immigration and Citizenship Officers.
+At the Kahane Law Office, we have many Immigration Lawyers and Regulated Canadian Immigration Consultants on our team.
+We are also proud to have have former Citizenship and Immigration Canada Immigration and Citizenship Officers.
 While it is important to remember that there can never be a guaranteed outcome on a Citizenship and Immigration application, our firm can help you put together the most complete application package on your behalf.
-Contact the experienced team at Kahane Law Immigration Legal Services call 403-225-8810 locally in Calgary, Alberta or toll-free at 1-877-225-8817 or email us directly here.
+Contact the experienced team at Kahane Law Immigration Legal Services call 403-225-8810 locally in Calgary, Alberta.
+We also have an office in Edmonton, Alberta.
+Reach us there at (780) 571-8463 or toll-free at 1-877-225-8817 or email us directly here.